How To Buy a Triplex & Is It a Good Investment?

 4. Tenant turnover is higher

-Triplexes have a higher turnover because many people see them as short-term rental properties and view single-family homes as long-term rental properties.
+Triplexes have a higher turnover because many see them as short-term rental properties and view single-family homes as long-term rental properties.
 As soon as families living in triplexes get enough money to buy a single-family home, they move out.

 5. Limited options